nest-desktop/nest-desktop/docs/user/setup.rst

 For more information take a look at the `installation guide of Docker Desktop <https://www.docker.com/get-started>`__.

+Please keep in mind that on Windows you can also use the Windows Subsystem for Linux (WSL) version 2 or higher, which allows you to run Docker without emulation.
+This offers performance advantages and more features.
+Detailed instructions on how to use Docker on WSL (version 2+) are provided by `Docker <https://docs.docker.com/desktop/windows/wsl/>`__ and `Microsoft <https://docs.microsoft.com/en-us/windows/wsl/tutorials/wsl-containers>`__.

 **Quick setup in Linux** |linux|

 1. Install Docker and Docker Compose